 Christie Summervill, CEO of compensation consulting company BalancedComp in Wichita, Kan., had a good-looking website, but when it came to Web traffic, there was much to be desired.
 The reason?
 The copy on her website wasn’t helping it land high on search engine results pages.

 To make matters worse, the copy wasn’t always clear.
 “I’d get so excited about something wordy I had written, and my staff would turn me down every time,” she says.
 “It was exhausting and frustrating.”

-we discuss compensation, and we have seen such an increase in our website
+“This all helped us create our Website 2.0,” Summervill says.
+“We have a great blog now that we promote on LinkedIn where we discuss compensation, and we have seen such an increase in our website traffic.”

 Too many agencies can create time management issues.